Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 > As a novice supervisor, I need to get all the training I can, but I'm not sure ...
 #### regular basis
 **/ˈreɡjələr ˈbeɪsɪs/**
-Frequently or routinely; at consistent intervals.
+Frequently or *routinely*; at consistent intervals.
-> The email doesn't provide any information about how often he attends webinars on a regular basis.
+> He attends webinars on a regular basis:
 #### renowned
 Kasem Ngam is a renowned speaker and author from Nonthaburi hailand.